-Toontown is a beloved area of Disneyland Park where guests can visit a real life version of Mickey's world.
-I created a digital style guide and designed a suite of digital products to promote the reopening of Toontown after a closure for renovations.
+Toontown is a beloved area of Disneyland Park where guests can step into a real-life version of Mickey Mouse's world.
+I designed a suite of digital products along with a supporting style guide to promote the reopening of Toontown after a closure for renovations.

-There was very little information available to support Toontown marketing materials, so it was up to me to determine the color scheme, look, and feel of the web pages and app screen.
+The goal was to encourage visitors by bringing a playful, cartoon-like world to life across marketing assets.
+There was very little information available to support Toontown marketing materials at the time, so it was up to me to determine the color scheme, look, and feel.

 I referenced Disney's design system and photos and renderings of the space to help with color selection.
 I also created fun shapes to reflect the organized chaos of the cartoon space.